Schwartz-Jampel SyndromeSymptoms, Doctors, Treatments, Advances & More

 Nemours Children's Hospital, Delaware

 Dr. Michael B. Bober is a pediatric geneticist and an authority on skeletal dysplasias, brittle bone disease, primordial dwarfism and other genetic disorders of the skeleton.
 He is a frequent guest lecturer, accomplished author and consultant for numerous television networks, here and abroad.
 Dr. Bober is rated as an Elite provider by MediFind in the treatment of Schwartz-Jampel Syndrome.
-His top areas of expertise are Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2), Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Achondroplasia, Osteotomy, and Adenoidectomy.
+He is also highly rated in 69 other conditions, according to our data.
+His clinical expertise encompasses Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2), Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Achondroplasia, Osteotomy, and Adenoidectomy.
+Dr. Bober is board certified in American Board Of Medical Genetics And Genomics.

-Pelin Kiper-Simsek practices in Ankara, Turkey.
+Pelin Kiper-Simsek practices practicing medicine in Ankara, Turkey.
 Ms. Kiper-Simsek is rated as an Elite expert by MediFind in the treatment of Schwartz-Jampel Syndrome.
-Her top areas of expertise are Chondrodystrophy, Schwartz-Jampel Syndrome, X-Linked Spondyloepiphyseal Dysplasia Tarda, and Brachydactyly Mononen Type.
+She is also highly rated in 59 other conditions, according to our data.
+Her clinical expertise encompasses Chondrodystrophy, Schwartz-Jampel Syndrome, X-Linked Spondyloepiphyseal Dysplasia Tarda, and 3M Syndrome.

 Background: \- The rare disease melorheostosis causes bones to thicken.
 This may lead to pain, and can affect bones, joints, and muscles.
 Researchers want to learn more about the disease and how it progresses.